 There are a number of books that will be used in this course.
-You do not have to purchase any of them; the ones we use are all available on-line for free.
-The course website has links to them, but for your convenience, references to them are listed below.
+You do not have to purchase any of them; the ones we use are all available on-line at no cost.
+The course website has links to them, but for your convenience, references to them are provided below.